 Taking the leap with a kitchen remodel is complicated, and you only get one chance to get it right.
-Learn about how we chose our marble and marble look countertops (quartz that looks like marble), all the alternatives we considered, and so much more!
+Learn about how we chose our Danby marble and our quartz that looks like marble, all the alternatives we considered, and so much more!

 For nearly two years before our Cream Kitchen remodel, I dwelled over kitchen counters.
 I had my heart set on Carrara marble.